spithash/jobfinder/README.md

 ## Notes

-- This script scrapes data from [jobfind.gr](https://www.jobfind.gr) and depends on the website's current structure.
+- This script scrapes data from 'jobfind' and depends on the website's current structure.
 Changes to the website may require updates to the scraper.

 - Job descriptions are extracted from embedded JSON-LD data when available, providing a cleaner text snippet.